Yazidism: Cosmogony and beginning of life

-The Yazidi qewls mention the universe as having originated from a white pearl that existed in pre-eternity.
-At the beginning of the time prior to the creation, God emerged from the cosmic pearl, which rested on the horns of a bull that stood on the back of a fish.
-After God and the pearl separated, the universe burst out of the pearl and became visible as waves rippled across from pearl to form the primeval Cosmic Ocean.
-As the pearl burst open, the beginning of the material universe was set in motion.
-Mihbet (meaning 'love') came into being and was laid as the original foundation, colours began to form, and red, yellow and white began to shine from the burst pearl.
+The Yazidi qewls describe the universe as originating from a white pearl that existed in pre-eternity.
+At the beginning of time, before creation, God emerged from the cosmic pearl, which rested on the horns of a bull standing on the back of a fish.
+After God and the pearl separated, the universe burst out of the pearl and became visible as waves rippled across from the pearl to form the primeval Cosmic Ocean.
+As the pearl burst open, the beginning of the material universe was set in motion. ('love') came into being and was laid as the original foundation; colors began to form, and red, yellow, and white began to shine from the burst pearl.

-The Yazidi religion has its own perception of the colours, which is seen in the mythology and shown through clothing taboos, in religious ceremonies, customs and rituals.
-Colours are perceived as the symbolizations of nature and the beginning of life, thus the emphasis of colours can be found in the creation myth.
-The colors white, red, green and yellow in particular are frequently emphasised.
-White is considered the color of purity and peace and is the main colour of the religious clothing of the Yazidis.
+The Yazidi religion has its own perception of colours, which is reflected in its mythology and shown through clothing taboos, religious ceremonies, customs, and rituals.
+Colors are perceived as symbols of nature and the beginning of life; this emphasis is found in the creation myth.
+In particular, the colors white, red, green, and yellow are frequently emphasized.
+White is considered the color of purity and peace and is the main color of Yazidi religious clothing.

-Yazidi accounts of the creation differ significantly from those of the Abrahamic religions (Judaism, Christianity, and Islam), since they are derived from the Ancient Mesopotamian and Indo-Iranian traditions; therefore, Yazidi cosmogony is closer to those of Ancient Iranian religions, Yarsanism, and Zoroastrianism.
+Yazidi accounts of the creation differ significantly from those of the Abrahamic religions (e.g., Judaism, Christianity, and Islam), since they are derived from the Ancient Mesopotamian and Indo-Iranian traditions; Yazidi cosmogony is closer to those of Ancient Iranian religions, Yarsanism, and Zoroastrianism.

+The Creation of Humanity

+Yazidism regards Adam and Eve as the first humans; however, its account of their creation can be traced to Gnostic Christian and Sethian influences.
+Yazidis regard Adam and Eve as the ancestors of most of humanity, while the Yazidis are descendents of Adam alone.
+According to their creation account, in a competition to determine whom is the true origin of human life, Adam and Eve each placed their own "seed" in a jar; Eve's jar was corrupted while Adam's jar contained Shahid bin-Jarr, his son.
+Yazidi tradition regards the Yazidi people as descendents of this son, Shahid, alone.